- How the Amazon Prime Renewal Scam Works

 - Delete the voicemail: If you have received this scam voicemail, you can simply delete the voicemail message.

-The act of receiving the call or listening to voicemail is harmless as long as you don't talk with the scammers.
+Receiving the call or listening to voicemail is harmless as long as you don't talk with the scammers.

 Why This Scam is Dangerous